-11. Information on net operating profit/loss after taxes of continuing and discontinued operations

-11.2 Effects of changes in accounting estimates on the current and following periods' profit/loss
+- 11. Information on net profit or loss for the period (continued) - 11.2 Effects of changes in accounting estimates on the current and following periods' profit/loss

 There is no significant change in accounting estimates which would affect the current or following period.